OfficeDev/office-js-docs-pr/docs/develop/specify-office-hosts-and-api-requirements.md

 - The second parameter is optional.
 It is a string that specifies the minimum requirement set version that the Office application must support in order for the code within the `if` statement to run (e.g., "**1.9**").
 If not used, version "1.1" is assumed.

 > [!WARNING]
 > When calling the `isSetSupported` method, the value of the second parameter (if specified) should be a string not a number.
-This is because the JavaScript parser cannot differentiate between numeric values such as 1.1 and 1.10, whereas it can for string values such as "1.1" and "1.10".
+The JavaScript parser cannot differentiate between numeric values such as 1.1 and 1.10, whereas it can for string values such as "1.1" and "1.10".

 The following table shows the requirment set names for the application specific API models.